-Comi ommunity Outcome: Our communities have access to a range of social, educational and recreational facilities and activities.
-3 The provision of safe, welcoming, attractive and accessible library facilities for customers to access library services.
-Tasman District Council library buildings provide adequate spaces to enable the delivery of quality library services as measured against the LIANZA standard.
-The floor space of the Richmond and Takaka Libraries meet the LIANZA standard The Murchison Library building at 160m2 is less than the 210m2 recommended in the LIANZA standard (i.e. is only 75% of the LIANZA standard).
+L avale of Performance Measure Current Performance F Future Performance I orovide) (We will know we are meeting the level of service if) (as at end Yr 2 2013/14) Year 1 Year 2 Year 3 Performance (targets) in Years 4 - 10 3 The provision of safe, welcoming, attractive and Tasman District Council library buildings provide adequate spaces to enable the delivery of quality library services as measured The floor space of the Richmond and Takaka Libraries meet the LIANZA standard The Murchison Library building at 160m2 is less than the 210m2 recommended in the LIANZA standard (i.e. is only 75% of the LIANZA standard).
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
 The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
-4 Space issues in Motueka are causing difficulties with service delivery.
+The Richmond, Takaka and Murchison libraries floor areas are maintained at the current size.
+4 facilities for customers to access library against the Library and Information Association of New Zealand Aotearoa (LIANZA) standard.
+Space issues in Motueka are causing difficulties with service delivery.
 The Motueka Library building at 453m2 achieves 46% of the LIANZA standard.
 The library will need to increase by 617m2 in order to allow for population growth through to 2031.
 Funding for the redevelopment of the Motueka Library was deferred for discussion through the Long Term Plan 2015-2025.
 Motueka Library floor area does not meet the LIANZA standard.
 Motueka Library floor area does not meet the LIANZA standard.
 Motueka Library floor area does not meet the LIANZA standard.
 Funding has been included in 2019/20 and 2020/21 for redevelopment of the Motueka Library.